netanelshriki/docker-with-spring/README.md

 ```
 if we will not do it, our image will get by default the tag - :latest

-and you have done! you just pushed your docker image to dockerhub repository
+and you have done! you just pushed your docker image to dockerhub repository :partying_face:

-[:partying_face:]

-[:sunny:]